ShanonPearce/ASH-Toolset/README.md

    - Toole Target
    - rtings Target
 6. Select which files to include in the export.
    - Direction specific WAVs: Directional WAV BRIRs for convolution.
-2 channels at specified sample rate and bit depth
+2 channels at specified sample rate and bit depth.
+This is file type is required for the app to auto-configure 'config.txt' in Equalizer APO.
    - True Stereo WAVs: True Stereo WAV BRIRs for convolution.
 4 channels (LL LR RL RR) at specified sample rate and bit depth
    - HeSuVi WAVs: HeSuVi compatible WAV BRIRs.
 14 channels, 24 or 32 bit depth, 44.1Khz and 48Khz
-   - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs
+   - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs.
+This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.
-7. Select a location to export files to.
-Default location is in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set), which is the recommended location if using Equalizer APO.
-HeSuVi files will be saved in the EqualizerAPO\config\HeSuVi directory.
-8. Select a sample rate for the WAV files.
+7. Select a sample rate for the WAV files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
+Note: The sample rate of the generated BRIRs should match the sample rate of the sound device.
-9. Select a bit depth for the WAV files.
+8. Select a bit depth for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-10. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
+9. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
 This may take a minute to run.

 ![brir steps](docs/images/brir_steps.png)